rachelcolby11/portfolio-kami/_portfolio/3blocipedia.md

 ### Features
 * Anyone can view public wikis.
-* Users can create a standard account in order to create and collaborate on public wikis.
+* Users can create a standard account in order to create, edit, and collaborate on public wikis using Markdown syntax.
 * Users can pay to upgrade their account to Premium in order to view and create private wikis.
-* Premium users can invite others to view and collaborate on the private wikis they create.
+* Premium users can allow others to view and collaborate on the private wikis they create.
-* Premium users can downgrade their account back to standard.
+* Premium users can downgrade their account back to Standard.
 * When a user downgrades his or her account, his or her private wikis will automatically become public.

 ### Technologies